nleffers/RideConnectApi/README.md

-# HopSkipDriveApi
+# DriveConnectorApi

-HopSkipDriveApi enables drivers to select the best rides for them from all rides available.
+DriveConnectorApi enables drivers to select the best rides for them from all rides available.

 ## Prerequisites